alexpolt/alexpolt.github.io/src/atomic-data.md

   circular queue.
 There is also an update\_weak method that doesn't loop and returns a boolean.

   So how do we avoid reusing used data and the ABA problem?
 That's where **atomic\_data** differs: we introduce a synchronization barrier when the left pointer (atomic integer) modulo N (length of the queue) equals zero (modulo for N power of two is going to be faster).
 The barrier separates used elements from unused.
 By waiting at the barrier for the condition *(right - left) == N* (where N is length of the queue) we make sure that no threads access the data elements from the queue in the update method.
 The used elements are now ready to be safely used again.
 This solves the lifetime and ABA problems at once.
-By increasing the length
-  of the queue we are able to offset the cost of this synchronization.
+By increasing the length of the queue we are able to offset the cost of this synchronization.

   But careful readers noticed that some elements in the queue might still be accessed by readers.
-  There are a number of options to solve this. **atomic\_data** uses a static atomic reader counter with relaxed memory order (one per data type).
+  There are a number of options to solve this. **atomic\_data** uses a static atomic reader counter with relaxed memory order (language rules make it one per data type).
 Yes, this adds a point of contention, but it's a good compromise because makes it easy to check for readers at the synchronization barrier.

+###Perfomance Cost

-  To summarize the cost of **atomic\_data**: an atomic increment and decrement for readers with relaxed memory order, two CAS on a pointer and a data structure copy for writers (there is always one successful thread), and on hitting the barrier we wait for all threads to stop working with data.
+  The cost of **atomic\_data**: an atomic increment and decrement for readers with relaxed memory order, two CAS on a pointer and a data structure copy for writers (there is always one successful thread), and on hitting the barrier we wait for all threads to stop working with data.

+###Exceptions

+  **atomic\_data** is tolerant to exceptions: it catches all exceptions, does cleanup and rethrows.

 ###Shortcomings of **atomic\_data**